-requisites: Program Admission and Minimum COMPASS score of 42 (or COMPASS equivalent); or Completion of MATH 0099 with a minimum exit COMPASS Score of 42 (or COMPASS equivalent).
+Prerequisites: Program Admission and minimum scores on the placement test; or satisfactory completion of MATH 0099.
 Emphasizes techniques of problem solving using algebraic concepts.
 Topics include fundamental concepts of algebra, equations and inequalities, functions and graphs, and systems of equations; optional topics include sequences, series, and probability or analytic geometry.